 - calm certain behaviour.

-Dog's Trust offer low cost neutering to some dog owners.
-To see if you are entitled to this visit their web page to find out more.
 Alternatively, contact your local veterinary practice for a discussion about the benefits of neutering your dog.

-Your duty as an owner
+Your duty as a dog owner

 Any responsible dog owner will want to prevent their dog from any type of suffering or cruelty.
 But did you know what the law says about this?
 Section 9 of the Animal Welfare Act 2006 places responsibility on owners to take all reasonable steps to ensure their dog is cared for properly, and meet the following five welfare needs: